chef/omnibus-software/README.md

 override :openssl, version: "3.4.1", fips_version: "3.1.2"
 ```

 The Ruby software definition will automatically detect when OpenSSL >= 3.0 is being used and configure the appropriate OpenSSL gem installation for compatibility.
+Specifying the `:fips_version` will indicate the OpenSSL library version from which the FIPS module should be used.
+Currently, only `3.0.9` and `3.1.2` in the software definition are validated.
+See [CVEs and the FIPS Provider](https://openssl-library.org/news/fips-cve/) for a list of 3.0.0 FIPS releases.

 ## Contributing